 CNS Syndrome Information

-A concerning increase in incidence of central nervous system (CNS) cases have been submitted to veterinary diagnostic labs in late 2016 and early 2017.
+A concerning increase in incidence of central nervous system (CNS) cases have been submitted to veterinary diagnostic labs.
 Diagnosticians in the laboratories have agreed to report CNS-related cases to the Swine Health Information Center (SHIC).
 Find information and resources on this emerging issue here along with other SHIC resources.

 Guidelines for CNS Disease Case Identification and Reporting